top of page

 • To credible early-stage capability

-We are no longer debating if quantum advantage is possible—we are now observing the first hints of it and where it begins to matter.
+We are no longer debating if quantum advantage is possible.
+We are now observing the first hints of it and where it begins to matter.

 Why This Pulls Q-Day Forward

+There’s a critical misunderstanding in how many organizations think about Q-Day.
 They treat it as a fixed point in time—a moment when a machine suddenly becomes powerful enough to break RSA or ECC.

 In reality, Q-Day is the outcome of multiple accelerating curves: